 The Urbasolar group has a portfolio of future projects totaling more than 1000 MW in France and internationally, with projects that are all at an advanced stage of development and, for many, have been completely finalized.
 These projects will be built in the next three fiscal years leading to the ownership and operation after this period of a fleet of photovoltaic power plants totaling more than 1 GW.

 The Urbasolar group is leading this change in the scale and evolution of the market by adapting and reinforcing its structures and teams and implementing its innovative offers.

-Based in Montpellier in France, Urbasolar has agencies in Paris, Aix en Provence, Toulouse, and Bordeaux.
+Based in Montpellier in France, Urbasolar has agencies in Paris, Aix en Provence, Toulouse, Bordeaux, and Nantes.

 Internationally, the group operates in targeted zones such as: Central Asia, North and West Africa, Sub-Saharan Africa, the Middle East, and South East Asia, where it is deeply rooted through its subsidiaries with local partners and where it aims to transfer its know-how and knowledge of renewable energy.

 A responsible company, Urbasolar brings together experienced teams who share the vision, excellence, and know-how of the group, each in their field of expertise.

 The company’s governance is organized around the founding directors and business unit directors; the executive committee is charged with implementing the company’s strategy.

 Urbasolar, certified ISO 9001, is engaged in a Quality Management System (QMS) whose goal is to pursue a policy of continual improvement and of orientation towards the client within the company.